mr-j0nes/add_custom_command_target/README.md

 add_custom_command add_custom_target full example
 =================================================

-This provides a full example on how to use cmake's add_custom_command add_custom_target.
+This provides a full example on how to use cmake's add_custom_command and add_custom_target.

 **Usage**
 - clone the repository